CRM vs Spreadsheet for Contact Management: When to Switch

 Multiple contact sources

-When contacts come from more than one place, a CRM helps centralize them into one cleaner operating layer.
+When contacts come from more than one place, a CRM helps centralize them into one cleaner working layer.

 When more than one person needs visibility, ownership and follow-up continuity, the CRM becomes easier to rely on.

-The biggest shift is operational: the team stops working around the list and starts working from the customer record, with clearer actions, context and follow-up.
+The biggest shift is operational: the team stops working around the list and starts working from the contact record, with clearer actions, context and follow-up.

 Fewer missed follow-ups